telerik/fiddler-everywhere-docs/introduction.md

 * For more information about the available subscription plans, go to the [Fiddler Everywhere purchase page](https://www.telerik.com/purchase/fiddler).
 * For more information on the available commercial and free support channels, refer to the article on the [available Fiddler Everywhere support options]({%slug support%}).
-* For more information about advanced features like [policy-driven installation](#installation-options), bulk licensing, and SSO login options refer to the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license.
+* For comparison of the different features included in the plans, like [policy-driven installation](#installation-options), bulk licensing, and SSO login options refer to the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license.

 ### Installation Options